SoSly/EcoTale/docs/mobs/bats/Navigation Graph Specification.md

 A navigation cell representing a cubic region of the world with routing information.

 **What it represents:** A 4×4×4 block region that serves as a node in the navigation graph.
-Each cell contains a navigable waypoint (hub) and knows how to route toward any destination in the graph.
+Each cell knows how to route toward any destination by specifying which hub to visit next.

 **Shape:**

 - **bounds** — Axis-aligned bounding box defining the cell's 4×4×4 block region.
-- **hub** — A specific air block within the cell that serves as the navigation waypoint.
 - **paths** — A map from destination hub positions to next hub positions.
 For each destination the graph knows about, this map stores which hub to visit next.
+The next hub is in a neighboring cell along the route.
 A null value means this cell contains the destination (you've arrived).

+**Hubs:** A cell's hubs are not stored explicitly.
+They are the positions that neighboring cells' paths point to within this cell's bounds.
+A cell may have multiple hubs if different routes through it require different waypoints (e.g., entering from west vs entering from east).

 **Invariants:**

-- The hub is always an air block within the cell's bounds.
+- Every hub (any position appearing as a nextHop that falls within this cell's bounds) is an air block.
-- The hub has line-of-sight to the entry point from which the cell was discovered (which connects to the parent cell's hub via the boundary crossing).
+- Every hub has line-of-sight to both the boundary crossing from which it is approached AND the boundary crossing toward which it exits.
+This enables the entity to fly in, hit the hub, and fly out.
-- Every destination in the graph appears as a key in the paths map.
-- Following the path entries from any cell eventually reaches the destination (no cycles, no dead ends).
+- For each destination that has a path entry, following path entries eventually reaches that destination (no cycles, no dead ends).
+- A cell may have path entries for only some destinations if cave geometry prevents valid routes to others.
+Missing entries mean "no route exists."

 ### Graph